 It’s worrying that there doesn’t seem to be any concern for such a basic safety precaution

 It is generally routine for the Department of Labour to show up unannounced on job sites and do adhoc inspections of workers safety equipment.
+Earlier this year, during construction at a community center in preparation for an online bingo event, inspectors fined a local contractor for sub-par fall protection.
 While the main goal is education, the statistics are tracked and gathered and do inform policy advisors.
 These blitzes became more of a priority after reports of worker injuries due to falls became more widepsread during 2013.

 Ideally, according to Danny Cavanagh, head of the Nova Scotia Federation of Labour, there is an initiative on behalf of construction contractors to implement these safety issues.